Understand Abstractions

 But abstractions are hard

 Unfortunately, abstractions are much more difficult to learn than trivia.
 Rote memorization doesn’t require rewiring our brains much.
 By contrast, abstractions require understanding.
+Further, abstractions alone aren’t really useful, since they’re simply theories and guideposts more than action and results.

 The dull sausage-making of success is less exciting than the glamorous get-absurdly-rich tech entrepreneur story.
 Understanding abstractions isn’t easy, and often isn’t as stimulating, but it creates better results.